symblai/symbl-docs/web-sdk/subscribe-to-realtime.md

 ---
 id: subscribe-to-realtime
-title: Subscribing to an existing realtime connection with Subscribe API (Beta)
+title: Subscribing to a Real-time Connection (Beta)
-sidebar_label: Subscribing to an existing realtime connection with Subscribe API (Beta)
+sidebar_label: Subscribing to a Real-time Connection (Beta)
 slug: /web-sdk/subscribe-to-realtime
 ---